 > Room Xelle premiere at Theaterschool -2016, Amsterdam (NL)

-> Singularities on the edges of nowhere premiere at Villa Srozzi -2016, Florence (IT)
+> Singularities on the edges of nowhere, for 9 dancers, premiere at Villa Srozzi -2016, Florence (IT) - winner of the Young Talent development Open FLR

 > Might be dancing / manifested perception premiere premiere at Theaterschool -2016, Amsterdam (NL)